-- Problem Solving & Modelling Task (8 pages, 1000 words) - Examination (1hrs, simple & complex familiar, complex unfamiliar)
+- Problem Solving and Modelling Task (8 pages, 1000 words) - Examination (1hrs, simple and complex familiar, complex unfamiliar)

-- Biology & Environmental Science - Physics & Chemistry
+- Biology and Environmental Science

+- Physics and Chemistry

+- Science in Action

 - Physics

 - Chemistry

 - Biology

-- Earth & Environmental Science
+- Earth and Environmental Science

 - Science in Practice

-YEAR 10 BIOLOGY & ENVIRONMENTAL SCIENCE
+YEAR 10 - BIOLOGY AND ENVIRONMENTAL SCIENCE

-Year 10 Biology and Environmental Science (a combined course of study) provides the foundation to be successful in Biology, and Earth & Environmental Science in Year 11 and 12.
-Students who succeed in this course are well equipped to cope with the demands of senior Biology, and Earth & Environmental Science.
+Year 10 Biology and Environmental Science (a combined course of study) provides the foundation to be successful in Biology, and Earth and Environmental Science in Year 11 and 12.
+Students who succeed in this course are well equipped to cope with the demands of senior Biology, and Earth and Environmental Science.
 Students looking to access university in one of the many science fields may require Biology or Earth and Environmental Science as a prerequisite requirement.